-opcua call handle nodeid methodid ?type value ...?
+opcua call handle nodeid methodid ?type value ...? ?-async cmd?

 Calls the method with node identifier methodid on the object with node identifier nodeid on the client or server object handle with parameters described by pairs of type (data type, e.g. Int32 or String) and value (the parameter's value).
 The method's result is returned.
 The method is carried out on the server, i.e. when directly used with a server handle there's no network traffic since the method is run locally.
+The type parameters should be prefixed with an asterisk or an exclamation mark in order to achieve the same semantic as in a method definition with opcua add SimpleMethod.
+Otherwise, array vs. scalar interpretion is automatically performed, i.e. when the corresponding value is a list, it is used as an array.
+For client objects, asynchronous operation is carried out when the last two arguments are -async and a (possibly empty) callback command cmd.
+In case of a non-empty callback the command returns an integer request identifier, which can be used to cancel the asynchronous operation.
+Otherwise the call is performed but the result is ignored.
+See section Asynchronous Operations for more information.